How Tension Fuels Forward Head Posture: Unraveling the Hidden Link

 Tension and forward head posture (FHP) are more interconnected than you might think.

-If you have been struggling with chronic neck pain, stiffness, or even headaches, chances are that tension might be at the root of your problem.
+If you have been struggling with chronic neck pain, stiffness, or even tension headaches, chances are that tension might be at the root of your problem.

 Forward head posture is one of the most common postural issues today, particularly for those glued to screens, but muscle tension from stress or repetitive habits is a key factor that is often overlooked.